LeoZhichaoLiu/wi21-cse110-lab4-/part1/part1.md

 ## Basic Operators & Type Conversion

 14. A: '32'

+       Reason: 2 is converted to '2', and '3' + '2' = '32'

     B:  1

+       Reason: Since there is no substraction between string, '3' is converted to 3, and 3 - 2 = 1.

     C:  3

+       Reason: null is converted to 0, and 3 + 0 = 3.

     D:  '3null'

+       Reason: null is converted to 'null', and '3' + 'null' = '3null'.

     E:  4

+       Reason: true is converted to 1, and 1 + 3 = 4.

     F:  0

+       Reason: null is converted to 0, and false is converted to 0, and 0 + 0 = 0.

     G:  '3undefined'

+       Reason: undefined is converted to 'undefined', and "3" + 'undefined' = '3undefined'.

     H: NaN

+       Reason: there is no substraction between either string or undefined, so NaN (undefiend) is printed.

 15. A: true

+       Reason: For comparsion between different types, JS will convert '2' to number 2, and return true since 2 > 1.

     B: false

+       Reason: For comparsion between string, JS will compare each char one by one.
+Since '2' is larger than '1', which is the first char of '12', it will return false.

+    C: true

-    C: true   Reason: == will only compare equality of values regardless of types.
+       Reason: == will only compare equality of values regardless of types.
 2 and '2' have same value 2.

+    D: false

-    D: false  Reason: === will check both value and type.
+       Reason: === will check both value and type.
 Since 2 and '2' have different type, it will return false.

     E: false

+       Reason: true will be converted to 1.
+And 1 is not equal to 2 in integer.

     F: true

+       Reason: Boolean (2) will return true, since 2 is not 0.
+Since true and true are same type with same value, it will return true.

 16. For ==, it will only compare variables by their values, ignoring the types.
 For example, if we compare int 2 and string '2', using == will return true.
 However, for ===, it will also check the equality of types.
 In the above exmple, it will return false using === for 2 and '2', since their types are different.

 ## Conditionals

-17.
+17. 'How are you?' is printed.
+The reason is that true will converted to 1 for comparsion, and 2 != 1 return false.
+For the next condition, 2 is not 0, so the condition is true, and the system will print the words "How are you?".

 ## Loops

-18.
+18. See File question18.js

 ## Functions